eembc/audiomark/platform/cmsis/README.md

 * Arm GNU Toolchain: https://gitlab.arm.com/tooling/gnu-toolchains-for-arm
 * LLVM Arm Toolchain for Embedded: https://github.com/arm/arm-toolchain/releases

-IAR support might be added later.
+IAR support may be added later.

-For GCC Helium builds, **`avoid GCC 15.2`** which has codegen issues which are fixed with GCC 15.3.1
+For GCC Helium builds, **avoid GCC 15.2**.
+It has code generation issues that are fixed in GCC 15.3.1.

 Following the CMSIS Toolbox installation steps, each compiler version must be registered by defining the corresponding environment variable, for example: